javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/13-mixins/article.md

 The important feature of many objects is working with events.

-That is: an object should have a method to "generate an event" when something important happens to him, and other objects should be able to "subscribe" to receive such notifications.
+That is: an object should have a method to "generate an event" when something important happens to it, and other objects should be able to "subscribe" to receive such notifications.

 An event must have a name and, if necessary, the attached data.